Writing a CLAUDE.md That Actually Works

 1. Writing for humans, not for Claude

 Your team lead reads CLAUDE.md and adds context like “We switched from Mongoose to Prisma in 2023 because of type safety issues.”
-This is interesting history but gives Claude no actionable instruction.
+Interesting history, but it gives Claude no actionable instruction.
 Cut it.

 2. Contradicting yourself